matrix-org/matrix-python-sdk/README.rst

   :target: https://pypi.python.org/pypi/matrix-client/
   :alt: Latest Version

-This is a Matrix client-server SDK for Python 3.x.
+This is a Matrix client-server SDK for Python 2.x and 3.x.

 Usage
 =====